matplotlib/matplotlib/galleries/users_explain/figure/backends.rst

 .. _wxWidgets: https://www.wxwidgets.org/
 .. _ipympl: https://www.matplotlib.org/ipympl

+.. _ipympl_install:

 ipympl
 ^^^^^^

-The Jupyter widget ecosystem is moving too fast to support directly in Matplotlib.
-To install ipympl:
+The ipympl backend is in a separate package that must be explicitly installed if you wish to use it, for example:

 .. code-block:: bash